Adjusting Doses with IV Ketamine Treatments

 Although we seek the same approximate level of effect during each infusion, we do not seek, nor can we promise, the exact same mental experience.
 Many things affect the experience a patient has during an infusion.

 Tolerance of ketamine also develops and disappears quickly.
-By the end of a series of 6 infusions a patient may get used to the feeling and may feel less impaired than earlier during the course of treatment.
+By the end of a series of 6 infusions a patient may get used to the feeling and may feel less impaired than earlier during the course of IV ketamine treatment.
 By the 3rd or 4th week later when that same patient returns for a follow-up booster infusion that same dose may again feel quite strong.

 The mindset of a person, the events that happened that morning, the interactions on the ride over, the weather, the world politics – each of these has an effect on what people will experience and envision.